BrianBruneau/Hakuna-Matata-MEAN-stack-web-app-/README.md

-# Project 1 : Game.
+# Project 2 : Full-Stack App.

-For my project, I have chosen to create the game of Blackjack.
+For my app, I chose to create a recipe maker and raise awareness to the consumption of meat..

 ## One peice at a time.